ISO 20022 GUIDE

 Which payment schemes/systems are already using ISO 20022?

-What is the difference between SWIFT FIN (MT) messages and RTGS legacy messages compared the new ISO 20022 format?
+What is the difference between Swift FIN (MT) messages and RTGS legacy messages compared to the new ISO 20022 format?

-ISO 20022 messaging allows for data-rich transmissions not previously possible with legacy formats (used by SWIFT & SWIFT-like regional and domestic schemes).
-In essence, ISO 20022 is exponentially larger than any legacy non ISO layout with field lengths, numbers of fields and now all the different business types of fields.
+ISO 20022 messaging allows for data-rich transmissions that were not previously possible with legacy formats used by SWIFT and SWIFT-like regional and domestic schemes.
+ISO 20022 is exponentially larger than any legacy non-ISO layout with field lengths, numbers of fields, and now all the different business types of fields.

-For instance, in too many cases to count, using legacy structures, to process one transaction, the financial institution would send a payment message followed by an informational message with all the data that would not fit in the payment.
-Further, the receiving FI would have to receive both, cross reference, to then process.
-With ISO, it is now possible to put all the information in one transaction thus improving efficiency, costs and speed.
+For instance, using legacy structures to process one transaction, the financial institution would send a payment message followed by an informational message with all the data that would not fit in the payment.
+Further, the receiving financial institution must receive both and cross-reference the message to process the transaction.
+ISO 20022 puts all the information into one transaction, improving efficiency, costs, and speed.

 What is the ISO 20022 equivalent of an MT103 message?

 To directly answer the question, the ISO 20022 Customer Transfer message type PACS.008 is the equivalent of an MT103.
-It’s also worth noting that a Bank-to-Bank Transfer PACS.009 is the equivalent of an MT202 and MT205; PACS.009 Cov is equivalent to MT202 Cov.
+It’s also worth noting that a Bank-to-Bank Transfer and PACS.009 is the equivalent of an MT202 and MT205, PACS.009 Cov is equivalent to MT202 Cov.

-Finally, a return — whether Customer Return (MT103 Return) or Bank Return (MT202 Return) — and then a PACS.004 is used, with some granularity distinction noted in the payload of the data.
+Finally, a return — whether Customer Return (MT103 Return) or Bank Return (MT202 Return) — a PACS.004 is used, with some granularity distinction noted in the payload of the data.

 Debunking the Myths Around ISO 20022